ktor-doc-jp/ktor-doc-jp/pages/quickstart/docker.md

 WORKDIR /root
 ```

-These lines copy your packaged application into the Docker image and sets working directory to where we copied it.
+These lines copy your packaged application into the Docker image and sets the working directory to where we copied it.

 ```text
 CMD ["java", "-server", "-Xms4g", "-Xmx4g", "-XX:+UseG1GC", "-XX:MaxGCPauseMillis=100", "-XX:+UseStringDeduplication", "-jar", "my-application.jar"]